Two Days in Otranto

 Centro Storico’s narrow streets and buildings are so well preserved, it is well worth the experience.
 Don’t forget to stop at one of the leading local restaurants for an authentic Italian dinner.

-Italy is arguably one of the top destinations for a holiday of any kind, but Ontario has the whole package with stunning nature, food, wine and mesmerising architecture.
+Italy is arguably one of the top destinations for a holiday of any kind, but Otranto has the whole package with stunning nature, food, wine and mesmerising architecture.